 "You have the results of the test?"
 Vader enquired.

-"Yes, I do indeed.
-Would you like to come down to my -"
+"Yes, I do indeed, sir.
+Would you like to come down to my—"

 "Very well."
-The doctor pressed a switch, and the screen beside the comlink lit up with a graphical display of two revolving DNA strands.
+The doctor pressed a switch, and a second image lit up with a graphical display of two revolving DNA strands.
 Vader noticed some text was highlighted under the diagram.
 Match positive.

 "Congratulations," the doctor said.
 "It's a boy."